Organica-Ai-Solutions/NIS_Protocol/dev/documentation/NIS_Protocol_V3_Whitepaper.md

 ### 6.3 Comparative Analysis

-The NIS Protocol v3 improves upon existing approaches by providing:
+The NIS Protocol v3 builds upon existing approaches by providing:

-1. **Functional Implementation:** Unlike theoretical frameworks, all components are implemented and functional
+1.  **Functional Implementation:** All components are implemented and functional.
-2. **Evidence-Based Development:** All capabilities backed by measurable implementations
+2.  **Evidence-Based Development:** All capabilities are backed by measurable implementations.
-3. **Integrity Monitoring:** Built-in systems to prevent unsubstantiated claims
+3.  **Integrity Monitoring:** Built-in systems to prevent unsubstantiated claims.
-4. **Production Readiness:** Comprehensive testing and validation infrastructure
+4.  **Production Readiness:** Comprehensive testing and validation infrastructure.

 ---